-Itaberli Lozano: 17-Year-Old Brazilian Boy Stabbed To Death By His Own Mother For Being Gay [Graphic Images]
+Itaberli Lozano: Boy From Brazil, 17, Stabbed To Death By His Own Mother For Being Gay

 As stated by the two during their confessions, Pereira was able to lure her child back to her home under the guise of making peace with him on December 29.
 Instead, once Lozano entered his mother’s door, the assailants, reportedly 18 and 19 years old, were ordered to pounce on the defenseless teen and beat him within an inch of his life to teach him “a lesson.”

 After not being able to stomach of thought of killing him, Pereira was said to have brushed the boys aside to finish the deed herself with a knife.
-Lozano’s stepfather, Alex Pereira, 30, assisted with burning and burying Itaberli afterwards.
-His body was said to have been so badly damaged, police were only able to confirm his identity through a bracelet that the young man often showed off in his Facebook photos, still being attached to the wrist of his burned body.
+Lozano’s stepfather, Alex Pereira, 30, assisted with burning and burying Itaberli afterward.
+His body was said to have been so badly damaged that police were only able to confirm his identity through a bracelet that the young man often showed off in his Facebook photos, still being attached to the wrist of his burned body.

 Speaking with the media following the gruesome discovery, Itaberli Lozano’s uncle, Dario Rosa, expressed that Pereira always had a problem with his nephew’s sexuality.